tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

   if it is on a different branch.
 - `--force`: during `clone`, replaces the staging directory; during `sync-back`, performs a hard reset instead of a fast-forward merge.

+## Temporary Branch Lifecycle

+- Temporary branches are named `staging-sync/<staging-name>-<base-branch>-<timestamp>`,
+  so the staging directory name (not its path) is what shows up on the remote.
+- `sync-back` always publishes the staging work by pushing to that temporary branch and then removes it remotely with `git push origin :refs/heads/<temp>` in a `finally` block, even if the fast-forward or push fails.
+- The staging repository keeps its local branch so you can continue iterating, and the next `sync-back` will re-create the remote branch automatically if it was deleted.
+- There is no flag to skip the cleanup; use `--temp-branch` only to control the name when you need to inspect the remote manually before the script finishes.

 ## Configuration File